-The Board conducts regular Board meetings at least four (4) meetings on a quarterly basis to review the Group's financial results and where necessary, additional Board meetings are held to address significant issues or transactions of the Group.
-Dates of the Board and Board Committees meetings are normally fixed by the Directors in advance.
-The Constitution of the Company allow a meeting of Board or Board Committee to be conducted by means of telephone conference or similar communication equipment pursuant to which all Directors participating in a meeting are able to hear each other, without a Director being in physical presence in meeting.
+The Constitution of the Company allows a meeting of Board or Board Committee to be conducted by means of telephone conference or similar communication equipment pursuant to which all Directors participating in a meeting are able to hear each other, without a Director being in physical presence in meetings.
 Decisions of the Board and Board Committees may also be deliberated and determined through circular resolutions in writing.

-The number of meetings held by the Board and Board Committees and attendance of Directors at the meetings for FY2017 is set out as follows:
+The number of meetings held by the Board and Board Committees and attendance of Directors at the meetings for FY2018 is set out as follows: